abebual/monte-carlo-reinforcement-learning-model/README.md

-# Solving the UNO Card Game using Monte-Carlo Reinforcement Learning
+# Solving the UNO Card Game using Monte-Carlo Reinforcement Learning Model